FaRm3rKing/the-librarian/README.md

 Add this newly created layer to your lambda function and you can now code with all your dependencies set up.

+**Setting up the webhook and API Gateway**
+# TODO
+for API gateway use REST instead of HTTP.
+In my experience, HTTP would just repeatedly send the first message to the gateway.

 **Add bot to group**

 Create a group and add the bot as an administrator.